P.G. Sittenfeld: Mayoral campaign

 On July 12, 2020, Sittenfeld announced that he was running in the 2021 Cincinnati mayoral election to succeed incumbent mayor John Cranley.
 He faced another city councilman, David S. Mann.

 Sittenfield stopped being an active candidate for the mayoral race due to the federal charges brought against him.

+Writing career

+Sittenfeld is now a freelance writer.
+In 2026, he wrote an opinion piece in The New York Times entitled "Finding Community in Prison", describes how falling from being an Ivy League grad to an inmate serving time in federal prison "expanded my social circle".

+He is currently working on a memoir.

 Personal life

-In June 2016, he married Sarah Coyne.
-Their son George was born on June 12, 2019.
+In June 2016, he married Sarah Coyne, who is a medical doctor.
+They have a two sons.